LarryEitel/of5/app/components/restangular/README.md

 * **what**: The model that's being requested.
 It can be for example: `accounts`, `buildings`, etc.
 * **url**: The relative URL being requested.
 For example: `/api/v1/accounts/123`

+#### fullRequestInterceptor
+The fullRequestInterceptor is similar to the `requestInterceptor` but more powerful.
+It lets you change the element, the request parameters and the headers as well.

+It's a function that receives the same as the `requestInterceptor` plus the headers and the query parameters (in that order).

+It must return an object with the following properties:
+* **headers**: The headers to send
+* **params**: The request parameters to send
+* **element**: The element to send

+#### errorInterceptor
+The errorInterceptor is called whenever there's an error.
+It's a function that receives the response as a parameter.

 #### listTypeIsArray

+We don't use `$resource` anymore so this property is depracated.
+I've left it with an empty setter per now to avoid errors, but it'll be removed in the future.

-You can set in this property wether the `getList` method will return an Array or not.
+~~You can set in this property wether the `getList` method will return an Array or not.
 Most of the times, it will return an array, as it returns a collection of values.
 However, sometimes this method returns first some metadata and inside it has the array.
 So this can be used together with `responseExtractor` to get the real array.
-The default value is true.
+The default value is true.~~

 #### restangularFields